-The abuse of chemistry by elite athletes (steroids) gives us an idea of how much influence on performance good and bad chemicals can have on us.
-Read on if you intend to ever eat again…
+The abuse of chemistry by elite athletes (steroids) gives us an idea of how much influence on performance good and bad chemicals can have.
+Read on if you ever intend to eat again.

-The diet I would recommend for you is the one, which promotes optimum vitality and health for you.
-If you have not yet discovered the correct formula then there are several dietary approaches, which I have found, help most people.
-In the end, as we are discovering, we are all unique and ‘one persons food is indeed another’s poison’.
+The diet I would recommend for you is the one which promotes optimum vitality and health for you.
+If you have not yet discovered the correct formula then there are several dietary approaches which I have found help most people.
+In the end, as we are discovering, we are all unique and one persons food is indeed another’s poison.

 A Naturopath or health professional working with nutrition can assess your needs many ways including symptoms, questionnaire, blood tests, hair mineral tissue analysis, other laboratory tests, and in complimentary medicine, applied kinesiology.
 The latest laboratory tests can predict problems years before a disease begins.
 This is achieved by looking for optimum levels as opposed to diseased levels.
-For example low level chronic inflammation over a lifetime is now linked with the development of vascular Alzheimers disease when elderly; if addressed decades before we hope it might be preventable with nutrition or drugs, time will tell.
+For example low level chronic inflammation over a lifetime is now linked with the development of vascular Alzheimers disease when elderly.
+If addressed decades before, we hope it might be preventable with nutrition or drugs.
+Time will tell.

-The Food, Nutrition and Supplements Pyramid The food and supplements pyramid –see diagram below, is a model that illustrates some vital concepts when discussing diet and supplementation; models help us make sense of complex issues.
+The food and supplements pyramid –see diagram below, is a model that illustrates some vital concepts when discussing diet and supplementation; models help us make sense of complex issues.
 Some things are more important than others – the lower steps of the pyramid should precede the higher ones.
 Later stages can only be really useful if the lower, or foundational steps are in place.
 While it is tempting to leap to the top and experiment with individual nutrients designed for special purposes, they will be of little value unless taken on top of the foundation stages, including a good basic diet; and even a perfect diet should be preceded by the removal of any unwanted gut bugs and allergens.

 The stages are discussed below

-Key deficiencies are dependent on diet and geography, some areas have calcium running in the water – i.e. hard water, others don’t; some soils are higher in certain trace elements then others.
-Also there is the genetic tendency where one person simply needs more of a given element than average to make things work.
+Key deficiencies are dependent on diet and geography: some areas have calcium running in the water – i.e. hard water, others don’t.
+Some soils are higher in certain trace elements than others.
+Also there is genetic variation where one person simply needs more of a given element than average to make things work.
 This can mean taking many times the RDA in order to work normally.
-I have used hair mineral analysis for 25 years now and find it a useful independent assessor of beneficial and toxic mineral status, the test costs £59 – £80 depending on the laboratory.
+I have used hair mineral analysis for 25 years, and find it a useful independent assessor of beneficial and toxic mineral status.
+The test costs £59 – £80 depending on the laboratory.

-- Organic because of what you are not eating, pesticides and herbicide residues are not food.
-Organic production possibly also means better nutrient content
+- Organic, because of what you are not eating – pesticides and herbicide residues are not food.
+Organic production possibly also means better nutrient content.

 - A predominantly vegan plant based diet including 5-10 portions a day of fruit or vegetables depending on your weight.
 More for heavier people.
-Include fresh coriander to help metal removal from the body. see www.nutritionfacts.org or www.Ornish.com
+Include fresh coriander to help metal removal from the body.
+See www.nutritionfacts.org or www.Ornish.com

-- Protein amount appropriate for you body weight, see ‘Enter the Zone’ diet, by Barry Sears PhD, which began the GI (glycaemic index) dietary concepts that have become popular lately.
-Very approximately 1 gram of protein is needed per kilo of your body weight.
-Remember protein foods are not all protein, soya, nuts, fish and meat are about 20% protein; labelled food will tell you the amounts.
+- Protein amount appropriate for you body weight, see ‘Enter the Zone’ diet, by Barry Sears PhD, which began the GI (glycaemic index) dietary concepts that have become popular.
+Approximately 1 gram of protein is needed per kilo of your body weight.
+Remember protein foods are not all protein.
+Soya, nuts, fish and meat are about 20% protein.
+Labelled food will tell you the amounts.
 If you weigh 78 kilos you will need 78grams of protein a day if you are moderately active; more if an athlete.
 Plant based proteins work easier in the body than animal products

-- No added sugar – no amount of refined sugar is needed or natural; fruit sugar, when eaten in the fruit is fine.
+- No added sugar – no amount of refined sugar is needed or natural.
+Fruit sugar, when eaten in the fruit is fine.